MicrosoftDocs/microsoft-academic-services/academic-services/graph/import-pysparkmagclass.md

     ![Provide details for a notebook in Databricks](media/databricks/import-notebook-dialog.png "Provide details for a notebook in Databricks")

 1. Select **Import**.
-This will create a notebook with path `"/Shared/PySparkMagClass"`.
+This will create a notebook with path `"./PySparkMagClass"`.
 No need to run this notebook.

-   > [!NOTE]
-   > When importing this notebook under **Shared** folder.
-The full path of this notebook is `"/Shared/PySparkMagClass"`.
-If you import it under other folders, note the actual full path and use it in following sections.

 ## Resources